ThomasSteinbach/AnsibleCD/docs/user_documentation.md

 ## Create a custom Testplan

 In the Chapter [Configuring the testplan](#Configuring-the-testplan) we have learned that ACI is executing a testplan.
-We are able to configure the testplan by inserting predefined hooks and adding Serverspec tests.
+We are able to configure the testplan by inserting predefined hooks and adding InSpec tests.
 However we are also able to fully define our own testplan.
 All steps but the Linting can be defined inside the `aci/testplan` file in the playbook to test.
 The testplan is specific for each playbook, the linting is for the whole artifact.
 Thus linting is not part of the testplan and executed independently as first step.

 If we would re-define the default testplan from the [Configuring the testplan](#Configuring-the-testplan) chapter within the `aci/testplan`, it would have following appearance: